On Leveraging Unlabeled Data for Concurrent Positive-Unlabeled Classification and Robust Generation: Experiment

 We set the whole training dataset as the unlabeled data and select certain amount of positive data with the ratio of \textit{Positive Rate}.
-Figure~\ref{fig:classification} presents the trend of Generator Label Accuracy, Inception Score and PU Accuracy as the Positive Rate increases.
-It turns out that CNI-CGAN outperforms CGAN-P and CGAN-A consistently especially when the Positive Rate is small, i.e. little positive data.
+Figure~\ref{fig:classification} presents the trend of Generator Label Accuracy, Inception Score, and PU Accuracy as the Positive Rate increases.
+It showcases that CNI-CGAN outperforms CGAN-P and CGAN-A consistently, especially when the positive rate is small, i.e., there is little positive data.
 Remarkably, our approach enhances the PU accuracy greatly when exposed to low positive rates, while CGAN-A even worsens the original PU classifier sometimes in this scenario due to the existence of too much label noise given by a less accurate PU classifier.
-Meanwhile, when more supervised positive data are given, the PU classifier generalizes better and then provides more accurate labels, conversely leading to more consistent and better performances for all methods.
-Besides, note that even though the CGAN-P achieves comparable generator label accuracy on MNIST, it results in a lower Inception Score.
-We demonstrate this in Appendix~\ref{appendix:experiement}.
+Meanwhile, when more supervised positive data are given, the PU classifier generalizes better and then provides more accurate labels, conversely leading to more consistent and better performance for all methods.
+While CGAN-P achieves comparable generator label accuracy on MNIST, it results in a lower Inception Score.

-To verify the advantage of theoretical property for our CNI-CGAN, we further compare it with RCGCN-U~\cite{thekumparampil2018robustness, kaneko2019label}, the heuristic version of robust generation against unknown noisy labels setting without the theoretical guarantee of optimal condition.
-As observed in Table~\ref{table_RCGANU}, our method outperforms RCGAN-U especially when the positive rate is low, and when the number of positive labeled data is relatively large, e.g., 10.0\%, both Ours and RCGAN-U obtain comparable performances.
+To verify the advantage of theoretical property for our CNI-CGAN, we further compare it with RCGCN-U~\cite{thekumparampil2018robustness,kaneko2019label}, the heuristic version of robust generation against unknown noisy labels setting without the theoretical guarantee of optimal condition.
+As observed in Table~\ref{table_RCGANU}, our method outperforms RCGAN-U especially when the positive rate is low.
+When the amount of positive labeled data is relatively large, e.g., 10.0\%, both our approach and RCGAN-U can obtain comparable performance.

-\textbf{Visualization} To further demonstrate the superiority of CNI-CGAN compared with the other baselines, we present some generated images within $K+1$ classes from CGAN-A, RCGAN-U and CNI-CGAN on MNIST, and high-quality images from CNI-CGAN on Fashion-MNIST and CIFAR-10, in Figure~\ref{fig:visualization}.
+\textbf{Visualization.} To further demonstrate the superiority of CNI-CGAN compared with the other baselines, we present some generated images within $K+1$ classes from CGAN-A, RCGAN-U, and CNI-CGAN on MNIST, and high-quality images from CNI-CGAN on Fashion-MNIST and CIFAR-10, in Figure~\ref{fig:visualization}.
 In particular, we choose the positive rate as 0.2$\%$ on MNIST, yielding the initial PU classifier with 69.14$\%$ accuracy.
-Given the noisy labels on all data, our CNI-CGAN can generate more accurate images of each class visually compared with CGAN-A and RCGAN-U. Results of Fashion-MNIST and comparison with CGAN-P on CIFAR-10 can refer to Appendix~\ref{appendix:visualization}.
+Given the noisy labels on all data, our CNI-CGAN can generate more accurate images of each class visually compared with CGAN-A and RCGAN-U.